retiredRizzler/MachineLearning-Lab/labo1/README.md

 ## Project Source

-This laboratory is based on the UC Berkeley AI Pacman projects, adapted for the 4ALGL4A course at EPHEC (Academic Year 2024-2025).
+This laboratory is based on the UC Berkeley AI Pacman projects, adapted for the 4ALGL4A course at ESI (Academic Year 2024-2025).
 The original Berkeley project has been updated to use Python 3.

-**Course:** Laboratoire 1 – Agents rationnels
-**Instructors:** R. Absil, P. Bettens, E. Falkenauer, C. Leignel, T. Nicodeme, N. Vansteenkiste
 **Original Source:** [UC Berkeley AI Pacman Project](https://ai.berkeley.edu/multiagent.html)

 ## Overview